 Former President Trump campaigned in Florida on November 4.

-The new poll also shows the Republican candidate leading by an average of 48% to 44% for the Democratic candidate.
-The poll's margin of error ranges from 4.4 to 4.8 points.
+The new poll also shows the Republican candidate leading by an average of 48% compared to 44% for the Democratic candidate.
+The survey's margin of error ranges from 4.4 to 4.8 points.

-Two-thirds of respondents said the United States is headed in the wrong direction, and majorities of people across all ages said the current administration’s policies are hurting them.
+Two-thirds of respondents said the US is headed in the wrong direction, and majorities of people across all ages said the current administration’s policies are hurting them.
 Nearly three-quarters (71%) of respondents said the current occupant of the White House is too old to be effective.

-This is a hypothetical survey because the party polls have not yet taken place.
-Although both Mr. Trump and Mr. Biden are leading among their party's other candidates, they are still not technically certain to be the party's nominee for the decisive election.
+This is a hypothetical survey because the party votes have not yet been cast.
+Although both Mr. Trump and Mr. Biden are leading among other candidates from their respective parties, they are still not technically certain to be the party's nominee for the decisive election.

 "Predictions a year in advance tend to be a little different a year later.
 Don't believe them.
-Gallup predicted President Obama would lose by 8 points, but he won easily a year later," said Kevin Munoz, a spokesman for President Biden's re-election campaign, in a statement about the new poll.
-Munoz referred to Barack Obama's 2012 victory over Republican Mitt Romney.
-Meanwhile, Democratic Senator Richard Blumenthal expressed concern about the poll's results but noted that the election was not imminent.
+Gallup predicted President Obama would lose by 8 points, but he won easily a year later," said Kevin Munoz, a spokesman for President Biden's re-election campaign, referring to Barack Obama's 2012 victory over Republican Mitt Romney.
+Meanwhile, Democratic Senator Richard Blumenthal expressed concern about the survey results but noted that the election was not imminent.

 Source link